Sinapsis-AI/sinapsis-time-series/README.md

 > Kaggle offers a variety of datasets for forecasting.
 In [this-link](https://www.kaggle.com/datasets/prasoonkottarathil/btcinusd?select=BTC-Daily.csv) from Kaggle, you can find a Bitcoin historical dataset.
 You can download it to use it in the app.
 Past and future covariates datasets are optional for the analysis.

 > [!IMPORTANT]
-> Note that if you use another dataset, you need to change the attributes of the `TimeSeriesDataframeLoader`
+> Note that if you use another dataset, you need to change the attributes of the `TimeSeriesFromDataframeLoader`

 > [!IMPORTANT]
 > To run the app you first need to clone this repository: